Skip to content

 Firstly, a high sugar diet creates havoc in the gut, feeding bad bacteria and yeasts.
 An overgrowth of pathogenic microbes can lead to symptoms such as bloating, constipation or diarrhoea and abdominal pain.
 On a broader level, it can also be a factor in systemic symptoms, such as obesity, acne, inflammation and, of course, hormonal fluctuations.
 At a time when hormones are already surging, these are all symptoms that could be done without.
 Helping your teenagers to understand the links between what they eat and how they feel and look could help to make their adolescence easier.
 Find out more about the link between our gut and skin health in our article: Probiotics for Acne & Skin Health.

-Additionally, certain strains of probiotic have been shown to improve bowel transit time.
-The strain Bifidobacterium lactis BB-12® has been extensively researched for constipation, and can be taken in supplement form to improve bowel regularity.
+Additionally, certain strains of probiotics have been shown to improve bowel transit time.
+The strain Bifidobacterium lactis BB-12® has been extensively researched for constipation and can be taken in supplement form to improve bowel regularity.
 Healthcare professionals can read more about Bifidobacterium lactis BB-12® in the Probiotics Database.

 Sex hormones affect our circadian rhythms, which means that teenagers often feel energised in the evening, and are resistant to the idea of going to bed.
 This, coupled with the temptations that their phones offer, can mean that teenagers are just not getting the amount of quality sleep that they need.
 Not only does a lack of sleep lower our immunity, affect our mood, and reduce cognition, but research also suggests that it also affects our microbiome.
 A small Swedish study9 showed that after just two nights' sleep deprivation, the study participant’s microbiome was significantly altered.
 Click here to read more: Does lack of sleep affect gut bacteria?.